kshaffer/kshaffer.github.io/_posts/2017-01-19-data-mining-the-new-york-philharmonic-performance-history.md

 The performance history is organized in a hierarchical format ― more-or-less lists of lists of lists.
 (See the <a href="https://github.com/nyphilarchive/PerformanceHistory/" target="blank_">README file</a> on GitHub for an explanation.)
 It's an intuitive way to organize the data, but it makes it difficult to do exploratory data analysis.
 So I spent more time than I care to admit unpacking the hierarchical structure into a flat, two-dimensional "tidy" structure, where each row is an *observation* (in this case, a piece of music that appears on a particular program) and each column is a *variable* or *measurement* (in this case, things like title, composer, date of program, performance season, conductor, soloist(s), performance venue, etc.).

 Getting from the hierarchical structure to a tidy data frame was something of a challenge.
 There are a number of different kinds of lists embedded in the JSON structure, not all of which I wanted to worry about.
 So I poked around for a while and then created some functions to extract the info I wanted and assign a single row to each piece on a particular program, which would include all of the pertinent details.
-Here are the custom functions for expanding the list of work info for a work, and then reproducing the general program information for each work on that program.
+Here are the custom functions for expanding the list of metadata for a musical work, and then reproducing the general program information for each work on that program.
 (Note that I left the soloist field included, but still as a list.
 I'm not planning on using it, but I left it in for future possibilities.)

 ~~~r
 work_to_data_frame <- function(work) {